romod 16DI - 16 DI Railmodul - 16x LEDs DI-status, 16 connector-DIs

 Using the settings in Modbus registers, you can select open circuit or closed-circuit principle for each input separately.

-For AC control of the inputs, the edge detection has to be delayed via configuration registers.
+The pulse duration must be at least 10 ms to be reliably detected.
+For AC control of the inputs, the edge detection has to be delayed

 There is a register that displays whether and which DI has changed since the last time this register has been read.
 When reading this